hjpbarcelos/gd-wrapper/README.md

 GdWrapper
 =========

-GdWrapper is a wrapper to PHP GD2 library
+GdWrapper is an object oriented wrapper for PHP's GD2 library.

+## Installation

+## Examples